telerik/kendo-angular/README.md

-# kendo-angular2
+# Kendo UI For Angular 2

-A "meta" repository for the roadmap and discussions of Kendo UI for Angular 2 Component Suite Development
+A "meta" repository for Kendo UI for Angular 2 component suite roadmap and discussions.

-The [issues](./issues) section documents the Kendo UI For Angular 2 development roadmap.
-As the development progresses, individual component features and issues will be tracked in their respective repositories.
+The [issues](./issues) section documents development roadmap.
+The [milestones](./milestones) maps to our planned releases.

+As we move forward, individual component features and issues will be tracked in their respective repositories.